tszheichoi/awesome-sensor-logger/CROSSPLATFORM.md

   * [Other Differences](#other-differences)
   * [Notice Anything Else](#notice-anything-else)

+> 💡: **New in Version 1.55**: Introducing **Sensor Zoo**, which provides transparent, cross-platform sensor fusion algorithms: orientation filters (Complementary, Madgwick, Mahony, EKF), step counters, and a tilt-compensated compass.
+Every algorithm is fully inspectable, benchmarked against public datasets, and produces consistent results across iOS and Android.
+No proprietary APIs.
+No surprises.
+See https://github.com/tszheichoi/sensor-zoo.

 > 💡: **New in Version 1.29**: Toggling **Standardise Units & Frames** under _Settings > Sensor Configuration_ will mostly eliminate the differences listed below.
 This is _turned off_ by default to maintain backwards compatibility.
 But if you are building a new analysis pipeline, it is suggested that you toggle this on, especially if you are using the Studies feature with participants across platforms.
 Toggling this setting makes iOS (iPhone, Apple Watch & AirPods) values conform to Android conventions.
 Adjusting this setting on Android has no effect.
 For the plots and demonstrations below, data was taken from the three pictured phones.

 ![IMG_0012](https://github.com/tszheichoi/awesome-sensor-logger/assets/30114997/4d590cdc-0167-4135-978d-a466afc9b30f)